rapilodev/libstore-index-perl/docs/libstore-indexed-perl.md

 ## DESCRIPTION

-The `XS` backend provides a memory-efficient implementation utilizing `uthash` for O(1) average-time complexity lookups.
-This module is intended for production environments where performance is critical.
+The `XS` backend provides a memory-efficient implementation.
+It uses a blessed scalar reference to point to a C-allocated buffer or a managed array structure, minimizing the memory overhead associated with Perl hashes.
+It is intended for production environments where performance and memory footprint are critical.

 ## REQUIREMENTS

 * A C compiler (e.g., `gcc`, `clang`)
-* `khashl.h` library (included in source)
 * Perl 5.10+

 ---